koutianqi/koutianqi.github.io/pages/research.markdown

 <p class="research-intro">Below are my past and on-going work as well as existing puzzles.
 Note: In computer and information science, papers published in major conference proceedings are double-anonymously peer reviewed and recognized as equivalent research contributions to journal articles.
 For multi-authored work, * indicates lead author.</p>

 ### I. Relational Hype and Social Claims
 _Rather than viewing hype as individuals' actions, I examine it as a relational phenomenon resulted from how social claims about machine learning circulate across a network of communities—scientists, vendors, adopters, civic groups, regulators, and general public.
-My work has developed normative arguments for enforcing communication norms and provided conceptual tools to guide their implementation, addressing persistent puzzles in AI accountability and governance._
+My work has developed normative arguments for enforcing communication norms and provided conceptual tools to guide their development and implementation, responding to puzzles in AI accountability and governance._

 <div class="pubs">
 {% include paper.html